TshidisoMofokeng/acad_web/content/project/example/index.md

 H<sub>a</sub>: The number of cointegrating vectors is greater than 1

 However, for the trace test defining our null hypothesis for at most 1 cointegrating vector.
-We find that, the p-value = 0.0550 &geq 0.05 meaning we fail to reject the null hypothesis 1 cointegrating vectors in favour of 2 cointegrating vectors.
+We find that, the p-value = 0.0550 ≥ 0.05 meaning we fail to reject the null hypothesis 1 cointegrating vectors in favour of 2 cointegrating vectors.
 Similarly for the maximum eigenvalue test, we fail to reject the null hypothesis 1 cointegrating vectors in favour of 2 cointegrating vectors.
 Thus, there exists one unique cointegrating vector between natural log of spot nominal bilateral rand-US dollar exchange rate, broad money (M3) differential and the income differential.

 <figure>
 <img src="/VECM/q8.png" alt="Figure 7: Unrestricted Cointegration Rank Test " />